-Over my desk, it’s warming to see your blankets are strewn, still moist from your night skin.
-Your toy trains awry on the boards of some wood flooring, and porridge, dried, clings to your bowl over here, near me.
+I stare into the playroom.
+It’s heart-warming to see your blankets strewn, still moist from your night skin…your toy trains awry on a patch of wood flooring, and porridge, dried, clings to your bowl over here, near me.

-In the silence of the house, now, I hear echos of your contagious giggles, and in a flash I wonder what you are up to in school.
+In the silence of the house, now, I hear echos of your contagious giggles, and in a flash I am distracted, pressed with wondering what you are up to in school.
 ‘Me’ is enfleshed with you…

 Water wells my eyes, throat swells and I grip the kitchen Island to stand.
-The reality of what it took to get to here overtakes the otherwise mellow space and weighs like a colossal rock, while grand love expands -scintillating- like all of space.
-I evaporate a moment.
+The reality of what it took to get to here overtakes the otherwise mellow space and weighs like a colossal rock, my breath stops.
+Then, grandest love expands -scintillating- so I permeate through all of space.
+I hear:

 There is still never, nothing, worth keeping, if it would keep me from you.

-Take it all. the bank accounts, I’d give them again.
-My profession, I’d lose again.
-The family- I can lose, yes, the friends, too.
-I ‘d give it all up again.
-For you.
+Take it all.
+The bank accounts, I’d give them again.
+My career, I’d lose again.
+The family- I can retire, yes, the friends lost, too.
+I ‘d give it all up again, for you.

-What did I always still have?
+What did I still have on the way?
 A suitcase, some boxes in a friends shed, a few bucks, a tattered sense of any identity, really.